Skip To Content

 2 (-16 dBm) is the default for the majority of beacon installations.
 A custom power level may be required in certain environment conditions.

-Received Signal Strength Indication (RSSI)—At 1m (3.2 feet), the reading should be –81 dBm or as close as possible.
+Received Signal Strength Indication (RSSI)—At 1 meter (3.2 feet), the reading should be –81 dBm or as close as possible.

 Tip:

-Environments with strong radio interference or congestion may require adjustments of the network settings to achieve the best results.
+Environments with strong radio interference or congestion may require adjustments to the network settings to achieve the best results.
 Consult an ArcGIS IPS expert for specific requirements and network management recommendations.

 Testing